Radhika Coomaraswamy: Appointments

 Coomaraswamy was appointed Chairperson of the Sri Lanka Human Rights Commission in May 2003.
 She has served as a member of the Global Faculty of the New York University School of Law.
 She also taught a summer course at New College, Oxford, every year on the International Human Rights of Women from 1996-2006.
-She has published widely, including two books on constitutional law and numerous articles on ethnic studies and the status of women.
+She has published, including two books on constitutional law and numerous articles on ethnic studies and the status of women.